uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/flow_graph/async_msg_cls.rst

 ------------------------------------------------------------------------------------------
 \ ``void set(const T& t)``
   \
-  Call the method to return a result from the asynchronous activity back to the flow graph.
+  Calls the method to return a result from the asynchronous activity back to the flow graph.

   .. note::